 Loft and lie adjustments and swing weight adjustments –

 These are the options for the really technical golfer who’s looking for a really specific option.
-There’s various different options to select and you can customise every little detail until you have the perfect club for your game.
-Again this is comes at a price and would only be recommended for a very low handicaper who really understands how the changes will effect the club.
+There are various different options to select and you can customize every little detail until you have the perfect club for your game.
+Again this comes at a price and would only be recommended for a very low handicapper who really understands how the changes will affect the club.

-This is more a design option for the back of the club face and doesn’t effect the performance f your wedge.
-Laser etching can get you up to 20 letters on selected clubs, Hand stamping and paint fill comes with a wider range of options including a choice of letters, designs and different colours.
+This is more a design option for the back of the club face and doesn’t affect the performance f your wedge.
+Laser etching can get you up to 20 letters on selected clubs, Hand stamping and paint fill comes with a wider range of options including a choice of letters, designs, and different colors.
 This is the option for a nice present for someone maybe for a retirement or major birthday.
 I’m personally tempted to get one with #Reachthegreen laser etched on the shaft….

-Our own personalisation – brass colour with white sculls
+Our own personalization – brass color with white skulls

 Or a potential 60th birthday gift

-Other customisations – There’s a few other options you can have which are more standard things like a choice of shafts and grips.
+Other customizations – There are a few other options you can have which are more standard things like a choice of shafts and grips.